Artist in Residence Program

 Access Arts / School of Service, a nonprofit organization in Columbia, Missouri, was founded in 1971.
 Its mission is to provide creative learning experiences for all people, regardless of age, income, or ability.
 Programs center on classes, workshops, and community outreach efforts.
 Classes are offered in the areas of ceramics and fibers.

 At Access Arts, our Artist‐In‐Residence teaching intensive program excels as a mutually‐beneficial arrangement in which artists have the chance to explore their craft among a community of other creative individuals while students gain access to the unique insights and talents of a working artist.
-BFA or MFA is required for eligibility.
+BA, BFA, or MFA is required for eligibility.